ARCCA/introduction-to-python/setup.md

 3. Move downloaded files to `swc-python`.
 4. Unzip the files.

 You should see two folders called `data` and `code` in the `swc-python` directory on your Desktop.

 ## Launch Python interface

 To start working with Python, we need to launch a program that will interpret and execute our Python commands.
 Below we list several options.
 If you don't have a preference, proceed with the top option in the list that is available on your machine.
 Otherwise, you may use any interface you like.

+## Option A (beta-testing): ARCCA's JupyterHub

+We are currently trialing providing the course via JupyterHub.

+You will need to connect to the Cardiff University VPN service in order to access the JupyterHub website.
+Please follow [this link][cardiff-vpn] for more information.

+You can access ARCCA's JupyterHub service at: https://host095.sparrow.cf.ac.uk

+You may be presented with a warning when accessing the service as we are currently using self-signed security certificates.
+Please do not be alarmed and click to accept the risk in your browser.

+Once you've logged in, please click on the "Terminal" button on the page to access a terminal environment you can use to run the commands featured in this course.
+The course material and the data-shell.zip file have already been added to the envrionment as well and are available in the desktop folder.

+**Accounts**

+Please use the following accounts to access the service.
+We’ll provide the password during the sessions.

+ - training1 through to training20

-## Option A: Jupyter Notebook
+## Option A : Jupyter Notebook

 A Jupyter Notebook provides a browser-based interface for working with Python.
 If you installed Anaconda, you can launch a notebook in two ways: